htrgouvea/research/index.md

 ## About Me

 Hi!
-My name is Heitor Gouvêa and I am an Information Security Reseacher, working as independet Information Security Consultant.
+My name is Heitor Gouvêa and I am an independent Information Security Researcher.
 I have been working on projects that help people, organizations and companies take control of their own security.

 Currently live in Campinas, a quiet city in Brazil.
-I have more than 3 years experience of Software Development and on Information Security.
+I have more than 3 years experience of Software Development and Information Security.

-My work is focused on understanding threat models, analyzing existing applications and building intelligent tools to combat current and future security risk for both individuals or groups.
+My work is focused on understanding threat models, analyzing existing applications and building intelligent tools to combat risk current and future security for both individuals or groups.

 I have audited high profile websites for security vulnerabilities and have managed and worked in teams of software developers and computer scientists